Randomized Block Low-Rank Matrix Compression by Tagging: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we demonstrate the improved performance of tagging over block nullification in randomized compression of strongly admissible uniform BLR matrices.
-For several different test problems and problem sizes $N$, we report the following quantities: \begin{itemize} \item Accuracy of compressed matrices $\ma_{\textup{uBLR}}$ of the form (\ref{eq:uniformBLRfull}), using the relative error metric $\frac{\|\ma - \ma_{\textup{uBLR}} \|_2}{\|\ma\|_2}$, computed via 20 iterations of the randomized power method \cite{halko2011finding}, \item Total runtime (in seconds) of each compression algorithm, broken down into compression steps~\ref{comp1}-\ref{comp3}, including a separate visualization of the runtime for each of Algorithms~\ref{alg:stepI_bn}-\ref{alg:stepI_naive}, \item Total number of matvecs with $\ma$, $\ma^*$ required for compression, broken down into compression steps~\ref{comp1}-\ref{comp3}, including a separate visualization of the matvecs required for Algorithms~\ref{alg:stepI_bn}-\ref{alg:stepI_naive}. \end{itemize} To investigate the performance of tagging more thoroughly, we also report the aspect ratios incurred when using Gaussian, Haar-distributed, or equidistributed tagging matrices for increasing $b$; we note that all other experiments were performed with Gaussian tagging matrices.
+We now demonstrate the improved performance of tagging over block nullification to compress strongly admissible uniform BLR matrices.
+For several different test problems and problem sizes $N$, we report the following: \begin{itemize} \item Accuracy of compressed $\ma_{\textup{uBLR}}$ of the form (\ref{eq:uniformBLRfull}), using the relative error metric $\frac{\|\ma - \ma_{\textup{uBLR}} \|_2}{\|\ma\|_2}$ via 20 iterations of the randomized power method \cite{halko2011finding}, \item Total runtime (in seconds) of each compression algorithm, \item Total number of matvecs with $\ma$, $\ma^*$ required for compression. \end{itemize} For tagging, we also report the aspect ratios after performing the optimization routine of Section~\ref{sec:tagmat_practical}.
+All experiments were performed with Gaussian tagging matrices with 3 additional columns; alternative tagging matrices are discussed in the Supplementary Materials.
+More aggressive numbers of extra columns were tested experimentally, but provided little benefit after 3.
 All test problems were implemented in MATLAB 2024a, and all experiments were carried out on a workstation with an Intel(R) Xeon(R) Gold 6254 CPU operating at 3.10GHz with 72 cores and 750 GB of memory.

 For each test problem, we use a target block-rank of $k=30$ with an oversampling parameter of $p=10$.
 We also report the number of blocks $b$ and the maximum block size $m$ for each problem size $N$.
 To substantiate our choices of $b$ and $m$, we highlight a key distinction between hierarchical and flat rank-structured matrix formats.
-Often in hierarchical rank-structured matrix compression, the leaf node size $m$ is chosen such that $m = O(k+p)$ with approximately $2N/m$ total nodes in the index tree; moreover, they can achieve linear complexity by leveraging nested bases, e.g. \cite{levitt2022linear}.
+Often in hierarchical rank-structured matrix compression, the leaf node size $m$ is chosen such that $m = O(k+p)$ with approximately $2N/m$ total nodes in the index tree; moreover, linear complexity can be achieved by leveraging nested bases, e.g. \cite{levitt2022linear}.

-By contrast, randomized compression of strongly admissible uniform BLR matrices does not attain linear complexity.
-The storage requirement in bits of a strongly admissible uniform BLR matrix is